logo

 Associate’s Degree in Substance Abuse Counseling

-An associate’s degree typically requires 60 credit hours, which with full-time study takes most students two years to complete.
-Many schools also allow for part-time study, in which case a substance abuse counselor degree may take three to five years to earn depending on how many courses you take each semester.
+An associate’s degree typically requires 60 credit hours, which takes most students two years of full-time study to complete.
+Many schools also allow for part-time study, which may take three to five years to earn.
 Admissions requirements typically include a high school diploma or GED.
 Depending on the school, you may also need to have a minimum score on the ACT or SAT.

-At the associate’s degree level, addiction counselor training will combine courses in substance abuse recognition and treatment as well as general education courses in the liberal arts and sciences.
-This combination will help you improve your communications skills while you hone your knowledge in the field of addiction treatments and lay the groundwork for further study and substance abuse counselor training.
+At the associate’s degree level, addiction counselor training combines courses in substance abuse recognition and treatment with general education courses in the liberal arts and sciences.
+The coursework will help you improve your communication skills while you hone your knowledge in the field of addiction treatments and lay the groundwork for further study and substance abuse counselor training.
 Common courses in an associate’s in substance abuse counseling program include:

 • Addiction and the Family